MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 1. Enable **Reuse sessions for unattended runs**

 >[!NOTE]
->When you add machines to machine groups, they inherit the setting of the group.
+>When you add machines to machine groups, they inherit the settings of the group.
 When you remove machines from machine groups, they keep the settings defined at the group level.

 ## Known issues and limitations